PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidShouldContinueWithoutForce.md

 Functions that use ShouldContinue should have a boolean force parameter to allow user to bypass it.

-You can get more details by running `Get-Help about_Functions_CmdletBindingAttribute` and `Get-Help about_Functions_Advanced_Methods` command in Windows PowerShell.
+You can get more details by running `Get-Help about_Functions_CmdletBindingAttribute` and `Get-Help about_Functions_Advanced_Methods` command in PowerShell.

 ## How